Crab Rangoon (or Cream Cheese Wontons)

 Instructions

-1. In a large bowl, add the cream cheese, crab, one of the smashed and chopped garlic cloves, the lemon juice, soy sauce, Worcestershire sauce, and the dark green parts (tops) of the green onions.
+- In a large bowl, add the cream cheese, crab, one of the smashed and chopped garlic cloves, lemon juice, soy sauce, Worcestershire sauce, and the dark green parts (tops) of the green onions.

-4. Using a teaspoon, place a small amount of filling onto the center of a wonton wrapper.
+- Using a teaspoon (or teaspoon scoop), place a small amount of filling onto the center of a wonton wrapper.

-5. Take your finger and gently tap it into the water and wipe a small amount of the water onto each side of the wonton wrapper (dip your finger as many times as needed to get all sides damp).
+- Take your finger gently tap it into a small bowl of water and wipe a small amount of the water onto each side of the wonton wrapper (dip your finger as many times as needed to get all sides damp).

-8. Once golden brown, remove and lay on a rack to “dry”.
+- Once golden brown, remove and lay on a pan lined with a cooling rack to let off any excess oil.

-9. For best results, serve immediately with soy sauce or your fav sauce.
+- For best results, serve immediately with soy sauce or your favorite dipping sauce.

 See the blog post for how to fold them 3 different ways